python/mypy/docs/source/more_types.rst

 always have a return type of ``IPv4Address`` and will report errors for calls like ``ip_address(1, 2)``.

+One nuance is that for this particular example, we prefixed each argument with two underscores to indicate to mypy that they are positional-only.
+If we did not do this, mypy would have reported an error: the variants imply calls like ``ip_address(a=127, b=0, c=0, d=1)`` are legal even though our implementation is not prepared to accept keyword arguments.

 As another example, suppose we want to write a custom container class that implements the ``__getitem__`` method (``[]`` bracket indexing).
 If this method receives an integer we return a single item.
 If it receives a